macmule/AutoCasperNBI/README.md

 Please run from /Applications (I’ll make a check for that later).<br>
 <br>
 VERSIONS<br>

+0.9
+— Added Time Server & Zone options
+— Added option to create a Read-only dmg which has been imagescanned for ASRing to removable media
+— Added error logging.
+— Removed OS version check so now should be able to create .nbi’s from 10.7+ (have only tested 10.8.x & 10.9.x)

 <br>
 0.8<br>
 —Reverse engineered Apple’s createNetBoot.sh (found: